YosysHQ/yosys/README.md

 	$ make
 	$ sudo make install

-Note that this also downloads, builds and installs ABC (using yosys-abc as executable name).

 Tests are located in the tests subdirectory and can be executed using the test target.
 Note that you need gawk as well as a recent version of iverilog (i.e. build from git).
 Then, execute tests via:

 	$ make test